 Siblings often feel forgotten about when an eating disorder occurs at home.
 Suddenly a lot of attention can be focused on the person suffering and siblings may feel left out or invisible.
-At the same time siblings have to cope with living in a situation which has suddenly become very stressful.
+At the same time, siblings have to cope with living in a situation that has suddenly become very stressful.
 They too experience the arguments, the unbearably tense family meals, and the anxiety over what will happen next.

 “I felt frightened and helpless – a bit of a spare part really.
 I also felt angry at the situation and with everyone.
 The advice and support we received helped me understand my feelings and made me realise that I did have a part to play in my sister’s recovery and that together we could all get her through.”

 It may be difficult for you to find time and space which is not dominated by the eating disorder, so see if you can arrange to spend time with friends or other family members which is just for you.
 A regular time with your Mum or Dad on your own can also give you space to chat and to make sure there is time for you too.

 All siblings argue sometimes, and during those arguments, most people say things they later regret.
 If there are genuine things you wish you had not said then why not write a letter, email or send a card and let your brother or sister know.
 Don’t be afraid to tell them that you love them.
 If you can find time to spend with them without the eating disorder being at the front of everyone’s mind, this will be really helpful – so if there are things you used to do together, try to keep doing them!

 Finally, it’s not unusual for siblings to struggle with thoughts and feelings about their own eating or weight.
 With so much focus and discussion about these things, you might find yourself thinking about them in a way you wouldn’t usually.
 Make sure you find a channel to talk about it.
 Maybe someone from school or college, an older friend, counsellor or youth worker.
 Organise a meet up from time to time so that you have some space to share your thoughts.